Peacock Bass Fishing - Colombia

 Afloat Adventure

 Afloat Adventure, the outfitter, has been operating out of Medellin since 2016.
 Their goal is to provide anglers with unique fishing experiences in beautiful and remote areas of Colombia.
-Afloat's first peacock bass fishing package on the Tomo River with floating tent cabins has been a huge success.

 The Vichada River has many lagoons and is a blackwater river (a slow-moving channel flowing through forested swamps or wetlands).
 You'll find plenty of topwater action and monster temensis (three-bar) peacock bass reaching over 22 pounds.
 The Vichada is a tributary of the Orinoco.

 The Orinoco River in the Tuparro National Reserve is one of the longest rivers in South America, flowing in a giant arc for close to 1,400 miles.
 The river is considered the fourth largest in the world in terms of discharge volume.
 You'll fish the Maipures Rapids for 20+ pound payara (vampire fish) with deep divers and other deep lures in strong currents.
 On the Orinoco, giant sardinata, resembling an American shad (but much larger), go after small poppers, jigs, spinners, and flies.
-Use bait to target redtail and shovelnose catfish (the ones with distinctive stripes).
-The German explorer Alexander von Humboldt called the Maipures Rapids the Eight Wonder of the World.
+Use bait to target redtail and tiger shovelnose catfish (the ones with distinctive stripes).
+The German explorer Alexander von Humboldt called the Maipures Rapids the eighth Wonder of the World.

 Combo Fishing Facts